 Please note there are additional application requirements for international applicants.

 Applicants whose native language is not English are required to submit scores from an English language proficiency exam.

-IR Online accepts Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), and Pearson Test of English (PTE) scores.
+Our online international relations graduate programs accepts Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), and Pearson Test of English (PTE) scores.
 The SIS Institution Code for TOEFL score reporting is 3313 and there is no department code.

 IR Online’s minimum scores accepted are as follows:

 |Exam||SIS Code||Minimum Score|

 |TOEFL computer-based test||3313||250|

 This requirement can be waived for applicants who hold a bachelor’s degree or higher from an accredited university whose sole language of instruction is English and is located in a country in which English is the official language.
 For information regarding official country languages, visit the CIA World Factbook, find the continent and country on the map, and open the “People and Society” section.